ouya/docs/unity.md

 # Legacy (old files no longer needed) #

-If you used previous versions of the OUYA Unity Plugin many of the old files are no longer needed and can be considered legacy.
+If you used previous versions of the `Cortex TV` Unity Plugin many of the old files are no longer needed and can be considered legacy.

 Some legacy files are not required to be imported or can be removed.

 ## Legacy InputManager.asset (Removed) ##

 The InputManager Mappings file is no longer used by the plugin.
-So you may choose to keep your existing mapping file which is used for non-OUYA platforms.
+So you may choose to keep your existing mapping file which is used for `non-Cortex TV` platforms.

 ```
 ProjectSettings/InputManager.asset